What Is a Traditional IRA? An Introductory Guide

 A traditional IRA can be a great way to save for retirement.
 The main benefits are that you can contribute to it with pre-tax dollars and let those investments grow tax-deferred.

 Of course, there are other types of accounts you can use to save for retirement as well.
 These include 401(k)s, Roth IRAs, spousal IRAs and more.
-Each person’s retirement planning scenario is different, so one or more of these types of accounts may be the best fit for you.
+Each person’s retirement planning scenario is different.
+So, find an account type that suits your needs best.

-There is no better time to start saving for retirement than the present, and funding a traditional IRA is one of the best ways to begin doing so.
+There is no better time to start saving for retirement than the present.
+Moreover, funding a traditional IRA is one of the best ways to begin doing so.
+Furthermore, you can learn how to prepare for retirement here.
 Your retired self will thank you for it later.

 About Brian M. Reiser